 In fact a good question to ask yourself is

 ‘is this links page here for users or just to swap links?’

-If it’s the former, it’s all good, the later, then avoid it.
+If it’s the former, go and grab that link.
+If it’s the later, then avoid it.

 Before moving on to how to use Ahrefs to audit your link profile, let’s quickly touch on outgoing links.

 I’m going to keep this part brief, but before I run through some of the types of outgoing links to be wary of (or avoid completely) I want to make 2 points.

 - Don’t be afraid to link out (if the link is deserved)